umd-lib/cloudpolling/README.md

 **ARGUMENT OPTIONS:**

-* new <projectname> : creates a new polling project
+* new [projectname] : creates a new polling project
-* add <projectname> <acct_type> : adds a cloud account to a project (types: Box, DropBox, Drive)
+* add [projectname] [acct_type] : adds a cloud account to a project (types: Box, DropBox, Drive)
-* poll <projectname> : polls all accounts in a project and syncs account folder with local system
+* poll [projectname] : polls all accounts in a project and syncs account folder with local system

 **PROJECT STATUS:**

-Currently, the app can only sync local file system & a Box account.
-DropBox, Drive, and Solr capabilities coming soon.
+Currently, the app can only sync local file system with Box & DropBox accounts.
+Drive and Solr capabilities coming soon.